Farm Weather Forecast

 FISHING ADVISORIES

-No Gale Warning is raised.
+No Gale Warning raised.

 Slight to moderate seas will prevail over the entire archipelago.
 Still be reminded to be very careful in fishing, especially those using small seacraft.
 Always bring an emergency kit.
 Be updated for the latest weather updates and farm advisories from DOST- PAGASA.

-PREPARED/UPLOADED BY: NRE / HGDE
+PREPARED/UPLOADED BY: RAMF / HGDE

 VERIFIED BY: MEVT